synesthesia/site2019/content/stream/27/index.md

 # Bookmark target
 # ---------------
 in_reply_to: "https://github.com/mastodon/mastodon/issues/12915"
-in_reply_to_title: "reproducible HTTP 502 error in OAuth /oauth/authorize · Issue #12915 · mastodon/mastodon"
+in_reply_to_title: "reproducible HTTP 502 error in OAuth /oauth/authorize · mastodon/mastodon"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.